Chapter 1 : Chapter One

 As Hermione walked into her home away from home, the library welcomed her with the smell of Christmas pine and candy canes.
 “I love Christmas,” she said happily as she took in a deep breath and wandered over to her favourite reading spot in the corner of the library.
 Settling down to read, a small smile on her face, she became fully absorbed into her book.

 She did not realize that a pair of full moon eyes had been watching her with amused interest since she had entered.
 Draco Malfoy had come to the library for a bit of peace and quiet so he could get some last minute work done.
-There was a Christmas party going on in the Slytherin Common Room and he could not concentrate, knowing that Professor McGonagall would skin him alive with her cat claws if he did not get in his Transfiguration essay tomorrow.
-He had been distracted when he heard some breath in deeply.
+There was a Christmas party going on in the Slytherin Common Room and he could not concentrate, knowing that Professor McGonagall would skin him alive with her cat claws if he did not get in his Transfiguration essay on time tomorrow.
+He had been distracted when he heard someone breath in deeply.
 Looking up, he saw Granger walk past him and into a spot not far from his very place, and settle down with a book.

 “Of all places you could be two days before Christmas Granger, your here.
 Surprise surprise,” he drawled, watching for her reaction.